What’s the difference between religious education and religious instruction?

 Do children opt-in or opt-out of religious instruction?

-In most schools, children must opt-out if their parents do not want them to attend religious instruction.
-Sometimes this is included in the enrolment form, sometimes under the name ‘values education’.
+Until August 2020, children needed to opt out if their parents did not want them to attend religious instruction.
 We often hear from parents who did not know for some time that their child was attending religious instruction classes in school time.

 How do you know what your children are learning?